Prasadi (elephant): History

 Sikh sources claim that a man named Ram Rai had served Guru Tegh Bahadur whilst he was travelling in Assam in the mid-1660's.
 Ram Rai, whom was childless, would eventually be blessed by the Sikh guru.
 After the blessing of Guru Tegh Bahadur, Ram Rai had a son named Ratan Rai (also known as Rattan Chand), who would become a zamindar of Assam.
 When Ratan Rai became an adult, he learnt that Guru Tegh Bahadur had been succeeded by his son, Guru Gobind Singh.
 Wishing to see the guru, Ratan Rai travelled to Anandpur to pay tribute to the Sikh guru.
 Ratan Rai came bearing gifts to bestow to the Sikh guru, these gifts included a young and trained elephant, five horses whom belonged to a rare breed, and a five-in-one weapon (a contraption that contained a pistol, sword, lance, dagger, and a club).
 Other gifts included a special throne, a drinking cup, and jewels.
 Thus, the young elephant was gifted to Guru Gobind Singh by the Assamese chief.
 Sikh accounts claim the Assamese chief requested that Guru Gobind Singh never let go of possessing the elephant.

+Photograph of Gurdwara Rewalsar Sahib, by Dhanna Singh 'Patialvi', 1934.
+According to legend, the guru was gifted the elephant at this location.